Mr. C.S. Sudheer | Updated On Saturday, March 02,2019, 06:21 PM

 5.0 / 5 based on 1 User Reviews

 Insurance is a complex product representing a promise to compensate the insured or third party according to specified terms and conditions in the event of the occurrence of a covered contingency.
-In most insurance transactions there is usually an intermediary - an insurance agent (individual or corporate) or an insurance broker.
+In most insurance transactions there is usually an intermediary - an insurance agent or an insurance broker.

 Insurance intermediaries serve as a bridge between consumers (seeking to buy insurance policies) and insurance companies (seeking to sell those policies).

 Isurance brokers are licensed by the IRDA and governed by the Insurance Regulatory and Development Authority (Insurance Brokers) Regulations, 2002.
 Individual insurance agents and corporate agents are also licensed by the IRDA and governed by the Insurance Regulatory and Development Authority (licensing of Individual Insurance Agents) Regulations, 2000 and the Insurance Regulatory and Development Authority (Licensing of Corporate Agents) Regulations, 2002, respectively.
 These Regulations lay down the Code of Conduct for the respective intermediaries.